JoaquinBeceiro/bills-tracker/README.md

 # Bills tracker

-Track and share spens with Google Drive spreadsheet.
+Track and share expenses with Google Drive spreadsheet.

 ## Onboarding

 ### 1. Create a spreadsheet

 ### 2. Copy spreadsheet ID

 For example, on `https://docs.google.com/spreadsheets/d/1qffzsCf2siRv-loAAMLeGzsSsmwcT3odSfmXBASO0fg/edit#gid=0` the ID is `1qffzsCf2siRv-loAAMLeGzsSsmwcT3odSfmXBASO0fg`.

 ### 3. Generate JSON file

 #### Set up project and enable sheets API

 1. Go to the [Google Developers Console](https://console.developers.google.com/)
 2. Select your project or create a new one (and then select it)
 3. Enable the Sheets API for your project